Gozu: Release

-Shot on a low budget, the movie was originally planned for direct-to-video release on DVD.
-However, its positive reception at the Cannes Film Festival in May 2003 secured its theatrical release overseas.
+Shot on a low budget, the film was originally planned for direct-to-video release on DVD.
+Its positive reception at the Cannes Film Festival in May 2003, however, secured its theatrical release overseas.

 Critical reception

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 72%, based on 57 reviews.
-Metacritic, which uses a weighted average, assigned the film has a score of 58 out of 100 based on 19 critics, indicating "Mixed or average reviews".
-In a review for The Washington Post, Michael O'Sullivan wrote that "Gozu makes little sense on paper.
-As a film, however, it somehow feels richly, hilariously real, even – at its most bizarre – familiar."
-Ty Burr of The Boston Globe called it "creatively unhinged" and referred to it as "not your average midnight movie but something more hermetic."
-Jay Boyar of the Orlando Sentinel also opined that "there is something compelling about the way this film sneakily taps into our collective psychosexual fantasies."
-Dennis Lim of The Village Voice favorably wrote: "In place of Miike’s more familiar ultraviolence, the comparatively mild Gozu substitutes a simmering absurdism (enhanced by Koji Endo’s rumbling, dissonant score)."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 72% based on 57 reviews.
+On Metacritic, which uses a weighted average, it has a score of 58 out of 100 based on 19 critics, indicating "mixed or average reviews".

+Michael O'Sullivan of The Washington Post wrote that the film "makes little sense on paper" but "somehow feels richly, hilariously real, even — at its most bizarre — familiar."
+Ty Burr of The Boston Globe called it "creatively unhinged" and "not your average midnight movie but something more hermetic."
+Jay Boyar of the Orlando Sentinel opined that "there is something compelling about the way this film sneakily taps into our collective psychosexual fantasies."
+Dennis Lim of The Village Voice wrote favorably that the film "substitutes a simmering absurdism (enhanced by Koji Endo's rumbling, dissonant score)" in place of Miike's more characteristic ultraviolence.

-A. O. Scott of The New York Times wrote that "For Mr. Miike's fans, it will be an indispensable compendium of outtakes and sketches.
-For others, it will be a mystifying and provocative introduction to his unnerving, wanton and prodigious imagination."
-Stephen Hunter of The Washington Post wrote that the film "is not in line with [Miike's] best work".
-G. Allen Johnson of SFGate wrote that the film "is for Miike freaks only (and you know who you are).
+A. O. Scott of The New York Times wrote that for Miike's existing fans the film would serve as "an indispensable compendium of outtakes and sketches," while for others it would be "a mystifying and provocative introduction to his unnerving, wanton and prodigious imagination."
+Stephen Hunter, also writing in The Washington Post, judged the film to be "not in line with [Miike's] best work."
+G. Allen Johnson of SFGate declared it "for Miike freaks only (and you know who you are).
 Everyone else: Stay far, far away."
-Jeff Shannon of The Seattle Times called the film "an undisciplined mess", writing that it "trades Lynch's nightmare logic for exasperating incoherence".
+Jeff Shannon of The Seattle Times called the film "an undisciplined mess" that "trades Lynch's nightmare logic for exasperating incoherence."